Well, Happy New Year! Hope you are settling into your new year. January 2022 – It’s cold! But, did we expect anything less from the Wisconsin winter?

 Animal Changes This Month

-Black bear sows are birthing cubs in their dens, Black-capped chickadees begin courtship songs, Northern cardinals begin singing their spring songs, wolves, fox, beavers, and fox & gray squirrels, mate.
+Black bear sows are birthing cubs in their dens, Black-capped chickadees begin courtship songs, Northern cardinals begin singing their spring songs, and wolves, foxes, beavers, and fox & gray squirrels, mate.
 Toward the end of January, the Canada geese begin to arrive and great horned owl courtship begins.
 White-tailed bucks start shedding horns and bald eagles lay eggs the month of January up until mid-February.

 If you are wandering around in woodland scrub areas in winter you might run into this hitchhiking pest, Arctium minus .
 It is more commonly known, as “burdock.”
 Did you know it is a wildflower?